Schoonschip

 The initial version, dating to December 1963, ran on an IBM 7094 mainframe.
 In 1966 it was ported to the CDC 6600 mainframe, and later to most of the rest of Control Data's CDC line.
 In 1983 it was ported to the Motorola 68000 microprocessor, allowing its use on a number of 68000-based systems running variants of Unix.

 FORM can be regarded, in a sense, as the successor to Schoonschip.

+Contacts with Veltman about Schoonschip have been important for Stephen Wolfram in building Mathematica.